NielsLiisberg/command-for-SQL/README.md

 ## Catching the errors
 If you try to modify you code so you by purpose divide by zero - then what happens?
-Well - the SQL traps the error and it will bubble up to your CL where you can use the standard MONMSG and detect the error and handle it gracefully ans you normally would.
+Well - the SQL traps the error and it will bubble up to your CL where you can use the standard MONMSG and detect the error and handle it gracefully as you normally would.

 ## The interface